KTest-VN/lps_paper/docs/README.md

 # Polygenic score and imputation accuracy from low-pass sequencing in diverse population

-This website provides comprehensive information on the code, data, and methods used in the article.
+This documentation provides comprehensive information on the code, data, and methods used in the article.

 ## Study Summary: Comparing Genotyping Arrays and Low-Pass WGS